ubccr/xdmod/docs/software-requirements.md

 dnf module -y install nodejs:16
 ```

-**NOTE**: The way that the system level mongodb drivers has changed with Rocky 8.
-To account
+**NOTE**: The method to install the system level mongodb drivers has changed for Rocky 8.
+To account for this, you will
-for this change you will need to run the following:
+need to run the following:
 ```shell
 dnf install -y php-devel
 pecl install mongodb